-The university has an Equal Opportunities Programme that sets objectives and strategies for our systematic work on active messures.
-There is also an Action Plan for Equal Opportunities.
-The Action Plan describes the ongoing work for equal opportunities, and how this is to be followed up in all of the University’s operations and premises.
+The university has an Action Plan for Equal Opportunities which describes the ongoing work for equal opportunities, and how this is to be followed up in all of the University’s operations and premises.
 The Action Plan also specifies division of responsibilities for this work.

 The Discrimination Act includes seven grounds of discrimination: sex, transgender identity or expression, ethnicity, religion or other belief, disability, sexual orientation and age.
 The Discrimination Act specifies six types of discrimination: direct discrimination, indirect discrimination, instructions to discriminate, lack of accessibility, harassment and sexual harassment.
 The university has an obligation to investigate and take measures against harassment.
 The Discrimination Act also include provisions on active measures, that means that the university is obliged to actively work with active measures to achieve equal rights and opportunities and combat discrimination.

 The Discrimination Ombudsman (DO) is a governmental authority that works on behalf of the Swedish Parliament and Government to promote equal rights and opportunities and combat discrimination under the Discrimination Act.